Avoided Emissions Certificates

 Decreased hazardous waste

 These benefits exist whether a company measures them or not — but without a standardised and verifiable certificate, they are often under-recognised, unreported, or untrusted.
+Avoided Emissions Certificates give organisations the ability to capture, quantify, and claim the real climate benefits of refurbishment.

 What an Avoided Emissions Certificate Represents